TheScienceMuseum/collectionsonline-sitemap/README.md

 The size of the pages retrieved from elasticsearch.

 ### `tmpDir`
 Temporary directory where the sitemap files are stored.
-For running on AWS this should be set to `/tmp` but recommended to be `.` for local dev.
+For running on AWS this should be set to `/tmp` but recommended to be `tmp` for local dev.

 ### `elasticsearch`
 Connection details for the elasticsearch index to use.